 Working with a car insurance company, and working through the insurance claim with the insurance adjuster can be difficult and frustrating.
 The claims process can be confusing, and unless you have a qualified professional looking at the offer you may never know if it was an appropriate amount for the level of injury you suffered.

-Contact the car accident attorneys at Peddicord & Townsend LLC today for a free consultation where we can review your individual case and determine what kind of claim you may have.
+Contact the Kansas City car accident lawyers at Peddicord & Townsend LLC today for a free consultation where we can review your individual case and determine what kind of claim you may have.
 We have decades of experience in auto accident injury law, as well as an intimate knowledge of the insurance industry and how they work.

 Call our Kansas City law office now to get started.